 Regulations Coming Soon

-In 2018, new ULB must transmit for 90 days.
+In 2018, the new ULB must transmit for 90 days.
 This is an increase from 30 days and was a direct reaction to how long it took to locate the FDR on the AF 447.
-Larger airliners will need to retrofit older ULBs, although in time, all aircraft will have 90 day ULBs as 30 day ones are no longer being manufactured.
+Larger airliners will need to retrofit older ULBs, although, in time, all aircraft will have 90-day ULBs as 30-day ones are no longer being manufactured.